-Green Street Power Partners, LLC installs 283 kW solar energy system at Shames Jewish Community Center on the Hudson
+Green Street Power Partners, LLC installs 283 kW solar energy system.
+Located at Shames Jewish Community Center on the Hudson

-JCC’s system is scheduled to be fully operational in spring of next year, and GSPP is delighted to work with this positive community establishment in Tarrytown.
+In conclusion, JCC’s system is scheduled to be fully operational in spring of next year.
+Finally, GSPP is delighted to work with this positive community establishment in Tarrytown.

-The new Shames Jewish Community Center on the Hudson is a rapidly growing, 75,000 square foot state of the art facility at the epicenter of Jewish life in Westchester’s Rivertowns and beyond.
+The new Shames Jewish Community Center on the Hudson is also a rapidly growing.
+For it’s a 75,000 square foot state of the art facility.
+All at the epicenter of Jewish life in Westchester’s Rivertowns and beyond.
 Its 1,700 current members of all faiths and backgrounds enjoy programs ranging from early childhood to adult learning, from health and fitness to Jewish culture.
 Its purpose is to create an environment where people can connect with one another for lasting relationships to enhance their lives and benefit the community.

 Source:Green Street Power Partners greenstreetsolarpower.com.